 I have been preaching the gospel of Christ for many years, and in my personal work, I find many good honest men who are so confused, they just do not know what to do.
 They want to obey the Lord, but seeing so many denominations in the world they refuse to affiliate with any.
-It is to this class of people I write this this side of the cross.
-In Acts 20:28, Paul, speaking to the elders at Ephesus, said, "Feed the church of God," or, according to the Revised Standard Version "Feed the church of the Lord."
-It was God, the Son, who gave His blood for the church, and not God the Father.
-Too, the church that Christ promised to build, he called my church.
-So, it must have been to that church He added them.
+It is to this class of people I write this article.

 In Matt.
 16:18, Christ promised: "I will build my church."
-As you read this treatise, please keep this
+As you read this treatise, please keep this promise in mind.